-The Company had working capital2 of \$1,454,347 as of September 30, 2019 (Dec 31, 2018 - \$2,082,636).
-The decrease in working capital is a result of the Company raising gross proceeds of \$7,032,070 in September 30, 2019 (period ended September 30, 2018 - \$8,462,664) while drawing down its cash balances and increasing payables, since December 31, 2018.
-Being in the exploration stage, the Company does not have revenues from operations, and relies on equity financing for its continuing financial liquidity.
+The Company had working capital1 of \$10,617,822 as of December 31, 2019 (2018 - \$2,082,636).
+The decrease in payables and increase in receivables since December 31, 2018 has resulted in a working capital surplus and reflects an increase in liquidity.
+The Company has raised capital subsequent to December 31, 2019, which adds to its working capital, and increases its ability to fund business and exploration expenditures.
+Being in the exploration stage, the Company does not have revenues from operations, and relies on equity funding for its continuing financial liquidity.